artsy/artsy.github.io/_posts/2019-09-30-team-working-agreements.md

 ### It takes effort to make sure one person isn't introducing their bias into the agreement.

-From early on - need to make sure samples presented aren't biased by the person presenting the exercise

-But also when the brainstorm ideas are distilled into an agreement, it is probably easy for the person doing that to introduce their bias

-Possible solutions:

-- Ashley & I paired on distillation process

-- Voting or survey after distillation

-Example - meetings on Grow.
-Lots of different opinions.
-How do we distill them into one or a few unifying statements that we can all agree upon?
-How do we do this without introducing the bias of the person distilling the brainstorm?

-### Need to follow through on all steps, get it done pretty quickly

-Purchase put the distillation on one person, and it hasn't progressed

-Team working agreement isn't high-pri in relation to sprint work, so get it done quickly or it will stagnate
+It's important for the working agreement brainstorm to provide an environment in which every team member is heard.
+Even if your team is successful at this, there are still opportunities for individual bias to affect the agreement.

+We saw earlier how bias can appear when the examples provided for the brainstorm are too narrowly scoped.

+We recognized another opportunity for bias to appear in the distillation of the brainstorm into an actual agreement.
+If this is handled by a single person, it's very possible for them to produce an agreement that misrepresents _the rest_ of the team.
+To counter this, we've had multiple team members pair on the distillation process.
+Feedback on the initial draft of the agreement is also important to ensure it does not misrepresent the team's ideas.

+The problem of introducing bias to the distillation process is most challenging with topics that are disputed across the team.
+One of our teams spent a lot of time talking about meetings in their brainstorm, but struggled to come to consensus on them.
+No single person, or even a pair, could add a disputed topic like this to the agreement without introducing their personal bias.
+In this specific case, the team chose to leave meetings off the agreement until they could reach consensus.

+### Team health is easy to overlook

+One of our teams put the act of distilling the brainstorm notes into an agreement on one person.
+That person became busier than expected, didn't get a chance to write the agreement, and the team's agreement did not progress.
+(TODO: fact-check.
+I have notes that this happened to Purchase, but I don't know if they progressed or not.)

+Just as personal self-care gets put on the back burner during stressful times, creating a working agreement is easy to bump down the backlog during intense periods of sprint work.
+The longer a team drags out the working agreement process, the more context is lost from the original brainstorm.
+We recommend not letting your working agreement linger.

-It's important to revisit the agreement often.
-If it gets stale, it will become unused.
+It's also important to revisit the agreement often.
+It is a living document, not one-and-done.
+Review the agreement as a team occasionally; update the agreement as your team learns how to collaborate better; cultivate the agreement.
+If an agreement gets stale, it will become inaccurate, meaningless, and unused.

-### What does it mean to have a team working agreement?
+### What does it even mean to have a team working agreement?

-How do you enforce it? **Do** you enforce it?

-It's a great artifact, but there's non-obvious work involved in turning it from an agreement to "the team culture".
+A team working agreement is a neat artifact.
+The brainstorm process has great value.
+But there is non-obvious work involved in turning a team working agreement into the team culture.
+We have many questions that we aren't sure how to answer:

-What do you do when not all members of the team are on-board with the agreement (or not on-board with parts of the agreement)?

-note: this might be a good way to end the article - a bunch of questions that we can't answer.
-Call to action - if you've done this and/or know the answers, help!
+- How do you enforce the agreement?

+- **Should** you enforce the agreement?

+- How do you get the entire team to embrace it?

+- What happens when the agreement is violated or disrespected?

+If you're using working agreements on your team and you've got answers for us, or you want to start using them and have more questions, we'd love to hear from you!